Common relationship problems and solutions

 The Problem of Communication

 - Never interrupt your partner.
-Let him/her finish, take their confirmation on their finishing, ask them not to interrupt you while you speak, so that both get to put their views on.
+Let them finish, take their confirmation on their finishing, ask them not to interrupt you while you speak, so that both get to put their views on.

 - Your body language is very important in the discussion, and you should maintain eye contact throughout.
-Don't fiddle with your watch or anything, or look elsewhere.
-Remember, you are not there to win personally, but to win the relationship.
-Work on the same.
+Don't be fidgtety.
+Its not about you as an individual, its about your relationship together, so keep the focus on that.

 - Believe it or not, this is one of the most common problems in a relationship.
 With both partners working, this further complicates the issue.